JustintheBox/TicTacToe/README.md

-# Tic Tac Toe designed in Flutter
+# Tic Tac Toe Designed in Flutter
 Coding challenge from MINDTAPP: Mobile app to play a game of tic tac toe with a friend.
 Stunning UI and visuals, no more X and O's.

 # Features